Prepare for the end of the year with our Nordic Payroll checklist

 According to the Swedish Tax Agency, even those who have received an adjusted benefit value can almost always get such a value reduced to 75% if you drive 3,000 km in the service.
 Those who have received a lower benefit value due to extensive service driving should keep an accurate driving record with information about meter reading, times, travel length, destination and the case for the service driving, so that the mileage of 3 000 km can be proven if necessary.

-Many did not have the opportunity to drive in service because of Covid.
 If the employees have not been able to achieve 3 000 km in service and the car benefit value has been reduced from the start of the year, this needs to be adjusted up before the end of the year via extra pay runs per month.
 If the employee has not had a reduction to 75% from the start but has come over 3 000 km now, this needs to be adjusted down to 75% per month.

 Salary reconciliation in Denmark